oguztiras/oguztiras/README.md

 - 📊 **Data Visualization & Analysis**: Exploring resampling techniques, custom indicator calculations, and time-series analysis.
 - 🌍 **Open Source Contributions & Learning**: Actively learning through courses like CS50x, CS109x, and edX's Data Science and Machine Learning program.

+Currently developing a **trading algorithm** and preparing to share it on GitHub, making it accessible to everyone.

 I’m documenting my learning journey daily on [Kaggle](https://www.kaggle.com/ouztra) and adding new projects regularly to share my progress.
-Currently developing a trading algorithm and preparing to share it on GitHub, making it accessible to everyone.
 Feel free to connect and follow along! 🚀